Back to Garden for Nutrition Index

 Winter wheat (Triticum aestivum):

 (Point of origin: fertile crescent) Preparation: Soak overnight before cooking Advantages: greater chance of a crop before summer heat and drought set in.
 Moderate to high protein, yield is higher than oats.
 Self pollinated.
-Disadvantges: Be sure to grow the proper type for your environment. high gluten Nutrition: Great as chicken feed.
+Disadvantges: Be sure to grow the proper type for your environment. high gluten Nutrition: Great as poultry feed.
 Wheatgrass has very little nutrition.
 It isn't the wheatgrass that has unusual properties, it's the Tilletia caries that grows on the wheat grass that has phytohormones.
-Source: Johnny's, Seedway, Welter Kaltenburg, Great Harvest Organics, Albert Lea Seed House, Bountiful Gardens WHEAT TYPES
+Tilletia caries only grows under extremely hot moist conditions.
+Information: Mysterious origin of wheat Ancient Wheat Source: Johnny's, Seedway, Welter Kaltenburg, Great Harvest Organics, Albert Lea Seed House, Bountiful Gardens

 Millet (several genus species):

 (Point of origin: Asia) Advantages: Very drought tolerant.
 Will tolerate waterlogged soils for a time.
-Good as chicken feed.
+Good as poultry feed.
 Disadvantage: Uneven ripening.
 Small grain.
-Information: Australia University of Vermont
+Information:

 Amaranth (Amaranthus sp.):

 (Point of origin: Central / South America ) Advantages: Very drought tolerant.
-Good as chicken feed if cooked.
-Disadvantage: Should be cooked to remove as many of the anti-nutrients as possible for chicken feed.
-Not ideal for humans since cooking will not remove oxalates.
-Information: Purdue Wikipedia
+Good as poultry feed if cooked.
+Good cover crop because of oxalate root exudate which frees up K. IAEA - oxalate exudates frees K Disadvantage: Should be cooked to remove as many of the anti-nutrients as possible for poultry feed.
+Not ideal for humans since cooking will not remove enough oxalates.
+Information: Purdue - Amaranth

 Teff (Eragrostis tef):

 (Point of origin: Africa) Advantages: Very drought tolerant.
 Will tolerate waterlogged soils for a time.
 Disadvantage: Very small seed.
 Information: Wikipedia ******** Grains not included because they are high in anti-nutrients which cannot be removed with heat: Rye, Barley, Sorghum, Quinoa Sorghum is better used as a disease break and mycorrhizal fungus encouragement.
-Then feed the small amounts to poultry. **********************************************************
+Sorghum is rattooning so it is better as a living mulch. **********************************************************

 Seeds: